avvo/coding-style/README.md

     end
     ```

-* Avoid comma after the last parameter in a method call, especially when the
+* Don't use comma after the last parameter in a method call.
-  parameters are not on separate lines.

     ```Ruby
     # bad - easier to move/add/remove parameters, but still not preferred